infogulch/xtemplate/README.md

 # Config

-The `xtemplates` caddy config has three options:
+The `xtemplate` caddy config has three options:

 ```
-xtemplates {
+xtemplate {
     root <root directory where template files are loaded>
     delimiters <left> <right>        # defaults: {{ and }}
     database {                       # default empty, no db available